Daily Devotions

 Reflection and Application

-What support step do I need to take now?
+What support do I need right now?

 Inspirational Quote by Jefferson Otonbara Imgbi